ninafoster/coffee-narrative/coffee/readme.md

 ### Coffeehouse Culture

-As coffee dispersed via merchants and colonial empires, so did the establishment of coffeehouses.
-According to James Douglas, an eighteenth-century anatomist, botanist, and bibliophile, the first coffeehouse was founded in Mecca near the end of the fifteenth century.[^15] "Thither crowds of people resorted at all hours of the day, to enjoy the pleasure of conversation, play at chess and other games, dance, sing, and divert themselves all manner of ways, under the pretense of drinking coffee," he writes.[^16] These meeting places appeared wherever coffee was consumed, hosting lively exchanges of news, ideas, and political debates.
+As coffee dispersed via merchants and colonial powers, so did the establishment of coffeehouses.
+According to James Douglas, an eighteenth-century anatomist, botanist, and bibliophile, the first coffeehouse was founded in Mecca near the end of the fifteenth century.[^16] "Thither crowds of people resorted at all hours of the day, to enjoy the pleasure of conversation, play at chess and other games, dance, sing, and divert themselves all manner of ways, under the pretense of drinking coffee," he writes.[^17] These meeting places appeared wherever coffee was consumed, hosting lively exchanges of news, ideas, and political debates.
 Travelers who visited coffeehouses often left inspired and brought the custom back to their home countries.
 <param ve-iframe
 	   src="https://archive.org/details/supplementtodesc1727doug/page/14">

 In some cities, the initial establishment of coffeehouses did not receive unanimous support.
 Authorities questioned the merits of these gathering spaces, condemning their associations with merry-making and disorder.
 In sixteenth-century Cairo, for instance, an imam employed his rhetoric against coffee and called its consumption unlawful.
-Douglas recounts, "His discourse had so great an effect on the mob who heard it, that, as soon as service was over, they went and pulled down all the coffeehouses that fell in their way, broke the pots and dishes, and maltreated the company they found in them."[^17] Coffee ultimately triumphed in court after a judge consulted an assembly of doctors, all of whom decided in favor of the beverage.
-The drink was redeemed by its delectable flavor and presumed medicinal benefits, said to "keep the body in good health," "quicken the spirits," and "make the heart lightsome."[^18]
+Douglas recounts, "His discourse had so great an effect on the mob who heard it, that, as soon as service was over, they went and pulled down all the coffeehouses that fell in their way, broke the pots and dishes, and maltreated the company they found in them."[^18] Coffee ultimately triumphed in court after a judge consulted an assembly of doctors, all of whom decided in favor of the beverage.
+The drink was redeemed by its delectable flavor and presumed medicinal benefits, said to "keep the body in good health," "quicken the spirits," and "make the heart lightsome."[^19]
 <param ve-image
 	   src="wc:Robert_Charles_Goff_-_Coffee_House_and_Mosque_Entrance,_Cairo_-_B1994.4.969_-_Yale_Center_for_British_Art.jpg"
 	   caption="*Coffee House and Mosque Entrance, Cairo* by Robert Charles Goff.
 Yale Center for British Art via Wikimedia Commons.">